jay-euints/biont-docs-temp/mechanics/overview.md

 # Core Mechanics

-This page summarises the mechanical rules of Biont Network — the numbers, intervals, and procedures that define how the system behaves day-to-day.
+This page summarises the mechanical rules of Biont Network: the numbers, intervals, and procedures that define how the system behaves day-to-day.
 For deep theory see [Architecture](../architecture.md); for ownership procedures see [Ownership](../guides/ownership.md).

 ## Mint